euhoro/tagado_zendesk/README.md

-# Notely
+# Tagado

-Notely is a sample Zendesk App that allows you to record note events using the Events API.
+Tagado is a sample Zendesk App that allows you to record note events using the Events API.
 <img src="./images/screenshot.png" width="400">

 ## Table of Contents